What is a firewall?

 Future of network security

 In the early days of the internet, when AT&T's Steven M. Bellovin first used the firewall metaphor, network traffic primarily flowed north-south.
 This simply means that most of the traffic in a data center flowed from client to server and server to client.
 In the past few years, however, virtualization and trends such as converged infrastructure have created more east-west traffic, which means that, sometimes, the largest volume of traffic in a data center is moving from server to server.
-To deal with this change, some enterprise organizations have migrated from the traditional three-layer data center architectures to various forms of leaf-spine architectures.
+To deal with this change, some enterprises have migrated from the traditional three-layer data center architecture to various forms of leaf-spine architecture.
 This change in architecture has caused some security experts to warn that, while firewalls still have an important role to play in keeping a network secure, they risk becoming less effective.
-Some experts even predict a departure from the client server model altogether.
+Some experts even predict a departure from the client-server model altogether.

-One potential solution is the use of software-defined perimeters (SDP).
-An SDP is more aptly suited to virtual and cloud-based architectures because it has less latency than a firewall.
-It also works better within increasingly identity-centric security models.
-This is because it focuses on securing user access rather than IP address-based access.
+- Software-defined perimeter (SDP).
+The use of an SDP is more aptly suited to virtual and cloud-based architectures because it has less latency than a firewall.
+It also works better within increasingly identity-centric security models because it focuses on securing user access rather than IP address-based access.
 An SDP is based on a zero-trust framework.